siglens/siglens-docs/docs/spl-docs/evaluation-functions/time-functions.md

 ## **now()**

-This function returns the current date and time.
+This function returns the current date and time in epoch seconds in local timezone.

 ### Usage